 - To use critical thinking skills to assess Honors students’ college careers and futures.

-This program requirement is designed to provide the student an opportunity to apply the knowledge base and tools of his or her discipline in a mentored scholarly exploration suitable to the student's academic interest and background.
+This program requirement is designed to give the student an opportunity to apply the knowledge base and tools of his or her discipline in a mentored scholarly exploration suitable to the student’s academic interest and background.
 The project should demonstrate substantial scholarship, outstanding research, and outstanding writing skills.
 For some Honors students with majors in creative disciplines, the Senior Thesis Project may be a creative work that demonstrates imagination and originality in addition to craftsmanship and professionalism in production.
 The Senior Thesis Project can be interdisciplinary.